shtolfensie/mrks/Notes/General notes.md

 - ~~like this, the app doesn't need to load them if they are not needed right away.
 At this time, that includes the `Home`, `Subjects`* and the `Tests` components.~~
 - ~~if in the future the array is needed elswhere, it might be good to move the function to the `<App />` component.~~

-#### AddMarkForm
+#### _SORT OF DONE_ AddMarkForm
+- the third input is not in the form group anymore, it is on a different row
-- when selecting no test, after the third input appears, the first one shrinks a little bit.
+- (when selecting no test, after the third input appears, the first one shrinks a little bit.
-- need to ensure the size stays the same
+- need to ensure the size stays the same)

 #### _DONE_: ~~Mark add form subject issue~~
 - ~~If user selects a test, then `subjectId` and `subjectInitials` should be taken from that tests properties.~~